spacemeshos/protocol/transactions/01-overview.md

 ### Global state

-The transactions in a given layer are applied to global state, [in order](#ordering), when that layer is [finalized](../consensus/01-overview.md).
+The transactions in a given layer are applied to global state, [in order](#ordering), when that layer is finalized.

+#### Finality

+There are two stages of finalization in Spacemesh: the Hare and the Tortoise.
+A layer (and all of the transactions it includes) is applied to global state when the Hare protocol reaches consensus about it, usually within four minutes of when the blocks are produced.
+When the Tortoise reaches this layer later (depending on network parameters and conditions, this will usually be two layers later) it can reaffirm the output of the Hare or reverse its conclusion.
+In the latter case, both transactions and rewards are rolled back and reapplied based on the new set of valid blocks.

+In the future, self healing will also possibly cause a rollback, but this is not implemented yet.

+For more information on the consensus process, see [Consensus](../consensus/01-overview.md).

+#### State transition function

 The entire process of applying the transactions for a given layer is performed as a single, atomic database transaction.
 Transactions are applied by being passed through the following state transition function:

 1. The origin account balance is decremented by the transaction amount + fee
 1. The recipient account balance is incremented by the transaction amount